 Adventure ‘in and out’ on Manali-Leh Highway

 Anyone looking for motorcycle adventure should consider to visit Leh via Manali Leh Highway.
-Leh is the headquarter of Ladakh in Jammu & Kashmir State.
-Manali Leh Highway starting from Manali and stretching out to Leh in Ladakh, this road trip is no short on adventure.
-Manali Leh Highway remains closed during winter season to the heavy snowfall on the passes.
-Indian army open the passes by cutting ice sheets from the roads to resume the traffic on Manali Leh Highway.
+It starts from Manali in Himachal and stretching out to Leh in Ladakh.
+This route is full of adventure.
+This route remains closed during winter season due to the heavy snowfall on the passes.
+Indian army open the passes by cutting ice sheets from the roads to resume the traffic in the summer.

 Along the way, you will encounter not just twisty mountain roads, but also straightaways, both paved and unpaved.
 There is something for everyone: climbing hairpin turns as well as straight, easy roads.
 Along the tour, there is plenty of challenge as well as some peaceful ease, both of which add their own element of adventure.
 This not only brings out your adrenaline, but also allows periods during which you can soak up and breathe in the serenity of the Himalayas.